Your school’s network security needs to be one of your top priorities

-New Zealand is no different.
+New Zealand’s Education sector is not exempt either.
 In July 2021, kindergarten group Whanau Manaaki fell victim to the global Kaseya ransomware attack, as well as at least eleven schools.
 Another report found that across more than 2450 schools in New Zealand, cybersecurity threats rose by 17 per cent in the second half of 2020, compared with the first half of the year.

 Why school network security matters

 Almost everything in your school is now dependant on the use of ICT; staff, student and community communication, pastoral records, financial information, online assessments, remote learning and building management systems to name a few.

 There’s the risk of losing sensitive student and staff data, potential disruptions to learning, and of course, reputational risk.
 Think about how you would approach your staff, students and greater community informing them their private details are now published on the Internet.

 Schools are at risk of attacks from online criminals and hackers who tend to target the education sector because there’s not the same level of security as at most private enterprises.
 Educational institutions are increasingly targeted because criminals realise there are many users, schools often have limited cybersecurity measures in place, are managed by small IT teams with limited resources, and store a wide array of personal information, including financial data, for students and parents.

 Unfortunately, once access is gained any school information can be copied, encrypted ransomed and sold.

 But while we might think of nefarious hackers being the biggest cybersecurity risk, the truth is that most data breaches are caused by employee negligence and human error.
 Some of the common poor security practices include: